mvolkmann/blog/src/hyperscript.md

 Global variables can be used in any \_hyperscript command.
 There are two ways to create a global variable.
+Either there names must begin with a dollar sign or they must be set with the `global` keyword.

 - `set ${name} to {value}`
 - `set global {name} to {value}`

 Element variables are scoped to an element, but can be accessed in any of its features.
-Their names must start with `:`.
+Their names must start with a colon.

-All other variables are local and can only be used in their current feature.
+All other variables are local and can only be used in the feature in which they are set.

+The following example demonstrates defining and using all three variable scopes.

 ```html
 <html>